Sironfoot/guthrie.js/README.md

 This will create routes for two controllers, 'home' and 'product'.
 Each can have one or more 'actions'.
 For instance, we have mapped the '/' path to the 'home' controller and the 'index' action.

-Lets create the home Controller.
 By convension, controllers must appear in the '/controllers' directory in your app's root directory, and the file name must be affixed with 'Controller.js'.
-So create a 'homeController.js' file in the '/controllers' directory.
+So lets create a 'homeController.js' file in the '/controllers' directory.

 ````javascript
 var gu = require('guthrie');

 var homeController = gu.controller.create();